-Buying a Home
+Buying a house

-Buying a home is probably the biggest investment you will make, with long-term financial ramifications.
+Buying a house is probably the biggest investment you will make, with long-term financial ramifications.
 It calls for many informed decisions and for good advice from a real estate professional.
 When buying a home, you can learn from the knowledge and skill of a Real Estate Agent.

 What can Real Estate Agents do to help you buy the right home for you?